toretore/toretore.github.com/content/articles/tea.md

-Rendering to the DOM (the view)
+## Rendering to the DOM (the view)
---

 It is not possible to interact with the DOM from the inside world.
 None of your Elm code can see the DOM, as it exists only in the outside world.
-As with your application state, it is the runtime that's responsible for maintaining a representation of your state in the DOM.
+As with your application state, it is the runtime's responsibility to maintain the state of the DOM according to your instructions.

-After it calls `init`, and after each call to `update`, the runtime will call your `view` function, passing it the new state it's just received. `view` will then return a description of how you would like for the DOM to look, in the form of a `Html Msg` value.
+After it calls `init`, and after each call to `update`, the runtime will call your `view` function, passing it the new state that was returned by your function. `view` will then return a description of how the DOM should look in the form of an [`Html Msg`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#Html).
+You may be familiar with this "virtual DOM" concept from other tools.

 ~~~elm
 view : Model -> Html Msg